Trey Anastasio at Red Rocks, August 1996

 MTI Rotophaser replaced by Motion Sound Pro 3

-Koa guitar debuts · MarMar retired for the year
+Koa #1 debuts · MarMar retired for the year

-Trey's third Languedoc hollowbody — a Koa body instrument — debuted sometime before the Halloween 1996 Remain in Light show in Atlanta.
+Trey's third Languedoc hollowbody — a Koa wood instrument — made its confirmed live debut on 10/25/96, six nights before the landmark Halloween Remain in Light show in Atlanta.
 The MarMar was set aside for the remainder of the year.

 02